About Savannah J. Goins

 How Am I a Professional

 So why do I claim to be a professional dragon wrangler?
 Because I actually am!
 While I recently made a job change as a step toward writing and speaking full time, I spent three incredible years wrangling dragons and other amazing animals as a Registered Veterinary Technician at an exotic animal clinic.
 While working there, I cared for everything from beta fish to tigers, budgies to bald eagles, baby dragons to giant dragons, and even a few kangaroos and a coatimundi.

 I was part of the most amazing team of RVTs in existence and our job included taking histories on, feeding, watering, handling, medicating, sedating, radiographing, anesthetizing, and monitoring our exotic patients, and also teaching their owners how to give medications and take care of them in the best possible way.

 I continue to volunteer with an awesome exotic animal rescue, and in the process have fostered bearded dragons, geckos, tortoises, snakes, and even a baby alligator who'd been abandoned in an apartment in zero-degree weather and needed a temporary home until he could go to a gator rescue.

 Working at the clinic and volunteering with the rescue gave me a lot of cool opportunities, many of them involving the wrangling of various animals.
 I have scars from hanging over a fence holding up a potbelly pig and I have literally had a couple drops of both tiger blood and dragon blood land on my skin (which means I probably have magical powers now, so I'm just waiting for them to manifest).

-It was one of the greatest experiences of my life, but in order to prioritize my entrepreneurial and writing career goals, I left the clinic and am now working with animals at a university in Indianapolis with a more flexible schedule to accommodate these other pursuits.
-I look forward to transitioning to a full time writer-entrepreneur in the future.
+It was one of the greatest experiences of my life, but in order to prioritize my entrepreneurial and writing career goals, I left the clinic a few years ago and went on to work with animals at a university in Indianapolis with a more flexible schedule to accommodate these other pursuits.

 In my spare time, I help homeless dragons find forever homes.